 The watch is easy to clean thanks to the stainless steel case being water-resistant.
 The face is protected by sapphire mineral crystal, and the band is leather, though this is interchangeable.
-It’s lightweight, durable, reliable, comfortable and hygienic.
+It’s lightweight, durable, reliable, comfortable and easy to clean.

-Inside is a Japanese Quartz movement, which is known for its accuracy.
+Inside is an accurate Japanese Quartz movement, which is known for its accuracy.

 All in all, the VAVC was specifically designed for doctors and nurses and comes with all the basic features needed to make on-shift life a little easier.